 If you are the heir of a small estate, this can help you avoid a time-consuming, expensive probate process.
 Because not all estates qualify for the process, you will want to have a skilled estate planning attorney familiar with Louisiana law to help you avoid probate court.
 As a skilled, qualified succession attorney, Wendra J. Moran can help you with the often complicated stipulations and legal requirements of this process.

-Contact Wendra J. Moran, Attorney at Law for experienced counsel, or to learn more about small succession law in Louisiana.
+Contact Law Office of Wendra J. Moran for experienced counsel, or to learn more about small succession law in Louisiana.
 Call (225) 228-4445 or fill out our online contact form for a speedy response.